brewbit/model-t/README.md

 |-- nanopb
 ```

+* Alternatively, you can edit `deps.mk` point to your dependencies.

 ## Build snacka

 ```
 cd snacka
-make CC=
+make CC=arm-none-eabi-gcc AR=arm-none-eabi-ar WITH_BACKEND=NO lib
 ```

-* Alternatively, you can edit `deps.mk` point to your dependencies.
+## Build Model-T Firmware

 * Run `make` to build the software
 * To load the binaries on the board, connect JTAG to the board and run `make download`